brettimus/honc-knowledge-base/README.md

 # Honc Knowledge Base

+## `rag` folder

-This is a basic ingestion of the Drizzle and Cloudflare documentation into a simple local (on disk) vector store.
+This is a set of utilities for basic ingestion of the Drizzle and Cloudflare documentation into a simple local (on disk) vector store.

 It's a testing ground.

-You can use it with local ollama or with openai.
+You can query the data with local ollama or with openai.

 To improve: